csc-training/summerschool/parallel-io/docs/Parallel-IO-2025.md

 - Pay attention to your I/O logic in parallel programs - you don't want it becoming a bottleneck
 - MPI-IO provides parallelized replacements for standard I/O functions, and more
 - Utilize Lustre striping for better parallel I/O performance
-- Standardized file formats and libraries exist for storing and manipulating large amounts of complicated data
+- Standard & optimized file formats and libraries exist for storing and manipulating large amounts of complicated data
     - No need to cook up your own format :)